 Through these conversations we've identified a further 3,339 customers who are classed as digitally vulnerable - those customers who have limited access to our online platforms.
 We've made a commitment to help these customers and so far we have processed 841 telephone claims for digitally vulnerable customers.

-Taking a sensitive and supportive approach towards digitally vulnerable customers is important to us.
+Taking a sensitive and supportive approach towards digitally vulnerable customers, who have limited access to our online platforms, is important to us.